 This spot is the perfect place to get up close and personal with all sorts of African wildlife and when I say it is in the heart of the bush I’m not kidding.
 During our stay at the lodge we had hippos brazenly grazing underneath our tented tree house at night and the resident honey badger popped in for a visit during dinner each night (he even helped himself to a few drinks from the honesty bar and judging from his haul I’m sure he’s run up quite a tab!)

-nThambo offers guest a fabulous down-to-earth spirit with a splash of luxury.
-Guests are encouraged to spend their days doing whatever they’d like – including enjoying a few drinks at the bar, relaxing with a good book in the communal lounge area or catching a tan while enjoying the view from the pool deck.
+nThambo offers guests a fabulous down-to-earth spirit with a splash of luxury.
+Guests are encouraged to spend their days doing whatever they’d like — including enjoying a few drinks at the bar, relaxing with a good book in the communal lounge area or catching a tan while enjoying the view from the pool deck.

 The camp offers a lovely boma area and swimming pool where you can relax with a drink and a good book in between game drives.
-The boma and bedrooms over look the bush and a nearby watering hole which often attracts a few elephants and other animals looking for a drink.
+The boma, tents and chalet bedrooms over look the bush and a nearby watering hole which often attracts a few elephants and other animals looking for a drink.
 The camp is also home to a curious monkey who loves to join in when guests are enjoying lunch on the lawn outside.
-I paid a visit to nDutzi with the boyfriend and we met other couples while we were there but it is also a great place to get away with friends; you can rent out the whole place and have a cracker of a weekend away with no interruptions from other guests.
+I paid a visit to nZDutzi with the boyfriend and we met other couples while we were there but it is also a great place to get away with friends; you can rent out the whole place and have a cracker of a weekend away with no interruptions from other guests.

 3. Motswari Private Game Reserve – Timbavati Nature Reserve, Kruger National Park